RoxMBaldwin/angular-inbox/README.md

 **Selecting Individual Messages**

-*  - [ ] Users should be able to select and deselect individual messages.
+*  - [x] Users should be able to select and deselect individual messages.

- - [ ] When a user checks the checkbox on a message
+ When a user checks the checkbox on a message
- - [ ] Then the message should be highlighted
+ - [x] Then the message should be highlighted

- - [ ] When a user unchecks the checkbox on a message
+ When a user unchecks the checkbox on a message
- - [ ] Then the message should not_be highlighted
+ - [x] Then the message should not_be highlighted

 **Bulk Select / Deselect**

-*  - [ ] Users should be able to select and deselect messages.
+*  - [x] Users should be able to select and deselect messages.

- - [ ] Given that no messages are selected
+ Given that no messages are selected...
  - [ ] When a user checks the "Select All" checkbox
  - [ ] Then it should check all messages (and highlight them)